Why are digitisation, digitalisation & digital transformation crucial steps in business development?

-The Digital era created concepts to describe the reality we live and run business in.
-There are three basic definitions: digitisation, digitalisation and digital transformation.
-What are the differences between them, and why is it important to understand them as parts of a more complex business process?
-Let’s explore these three concepts in detail.
+First, let’s understand the basics: what are the differences between these three words and why is it important to understand them as parts of a more complex business process?

 Although these three definitions are closely related to each other, using them interchangeably has been a common mistake for years.
-We are talking about different processes that can be regarded as essential steps to take if you want to lead your business to the world of industry.
+When talking about digitalisation, digitisation and digital transformation, we talk about different processes that can be regarded as essential steps to take if you want to lead your business to the world of industry.

 DIGITISATION is the process of changing from an analogue to digital form, also known as digital enablement.
 Said another way, digitisation takes an analogue process and changes it to a digital form without any different-in-kind changes to the process itself.Gartner Glossary

-Examples of digitisation:
+Examples of digitisation business operations:

-- Old projects, maps or handmade instructions carefully photographed and digitised as JPG files.
+old projects, maps or handmade instructions carefully photographed and digitised as JPG files,

-- Analogue movies converted and compressed into H.264 or HEVC files.
+analogue movies converted and compressed into H.264 or HEVC files.

 DIGITALISATION is the use of digital technologies to change a business model and provide new revenue and value-producing opportunities.Gartner Glossary